YoshiTsukasaki/CoVSTii/README.md

 Using the Shi and Tomasi method, the software detects feature points, which are the 'corners' changing rapidly in intensity in the reference image.
 The software tracks the feature points from the reference image to the paired image using Lucas Kanade optical flow analysis, the algorithm estimating the motion vector between frames.
 These feature point pairs are then used to calculate a homography matrix, which defines the geometric transformation of the paired images.
 This perspective transformation matrix is used for motion correction.
 Furthermore, to reduce the oscillatory motion, the software averages specified frames.

 ### 1. System requirements
-1)	Windows 10/8.11/7 SP1.
+a)	Windows 10/8.11/7 SP1.
-2)	Pentium 4 G1 equivalent (Intel i5 equivalent or higher recommended).
+b)	Pentium 4 G1 equivalent (Intel i5 equivalent or higher recommended).
-3)	4 GB disk space.
+c)	4 GB disk space.
-4)	4 GB RAM [You may need more RAM for large datasets].
+d)	4 GB RAM [You may need more RAM for large datasets].
-5)	.NET Framework 4.6.
+e)	.NET Framework 4.6.
-6)	1024 x 768 resolution (1366 x 768 or higher recommended)
+f)	1024 x 768 resolution (1366 x 768 or higher recommended)
-7)	We recommend 32-bit LabVIEW 2017 17.0f2 or newer on Windows 7 or newer.
+g)	We recommend 32-bit LabVIEW 2017 17.0f2 or newer on Windows 7 or newer.
-8)	LabVIEW add-on modules
+h)	LabVIEW add-on modules
-a)	Vision Development Module 2017 or newer (required by image processing in LabVIEW)
+i)	Vision Development Module 2017 or newer (required by image processing in LabVIEW)
-b)	Enthought Python Integration Toolkit for LabVIEW 1.2.0 or newer (required by Python-OpenCV function in LabVIEW)
+j)	Enthought Python Integration Toolkit for LabVIEW 1.2.0 or newer (required by Python-OpenCV function in LabVIEW)
-9)	Python 2.7.13 or newer (required by Python-OpenCV function in LabVIEW) with following packages
+k)	Python 2.7.13 or newer (required by Python-OpenCV function in LabVIEW) with following packages
     i)	mkl 2017.0.1-2 or newer,
     ii)	numpy 1.11.3-2 or newer,
     iii)	opencv 2.4.9-5 or newer (required by Python-OpenCV function in LabVIEW)